Joe Kyong-fan

-Joe Kyong-fan (also Jo Gyeong-Hwan, 조경환; born May 11, 1982) is a South Korean former swimmer, who specialized in breaststroke events.
+Joe Kyong-fan (born May 11, 1982) is a South Korean former swimmer, who specialized in breaststroke events.
 Joe competed in a breaststroke double at the 2000 Summer Olympics in Sydney.
 He achieved FINA B-standards of 1:05.00 (100 m breaststroke) and 2:20.20 (200 m breaststroke) from the Dong-A Swimming Tournament in Ulsan.
 In the 100 m breaststroke, held on the first day of the Games, Joe challenged seven other swimmers in heat four, including two-time Olympians Valērijs Kalmikovs of Latvia and Arsenio López of Puerto Rico.
 He earned a fifth spot and forty-fifth overall by almost seven-tenths of a second (0.70) behind joint winners Kalmikovs and Lopez in 1:04.71, worthy enough for a personal best.
 Three days later, in the 200 m breaststroke, Joe placed twenty-ninth on the morning prelims.
 He set a new South Korean record of 2:19.16 to overhaul a 2:20 barrier and to touch the wall first in heat three.